-Although there is a sketch of the woman’s head that was found near Lake Houston, there is no sketch of the woman’s head found in Cameron Parrish.
+Although there is a sketch of the woman’s head that was found near Lake Houston, there is no sketch of the woman’s head found in Cameron Parish.
 Note as of June 27, 2018 a image has been released.
 The photo is below.

-There is also a possibility that an identification will come soon from the dental work from the woman from Cameron Parrish, instead of a sketch.
+There is also a possibility that an identification will come soon from the dental work from the woman from Cameron Parish, instead of a sketch.
 Also, Sheriff Johnson says there have been no missing persons cases in the parish.
 So, it is possible the woman came from another city or even state.

 What is so unusual about this case is that this time, someone may have seen who did it and got a really good description of the vehicle.